funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-m` | :code:`--multiprocess`
 """""""""""""""""""""""""""""""""""

-    Switch the value of the usage of multiple process.
+    Switch the value of the usage of multiple processes.

     **Default value:** :code:`False`

 Want to speed up the test time?
 This argument will allow the usage of multiple processes for testing.

 :code:`--multiprocess-merging-mode`
 """""""""""""""""""""""""""""""""""

     Sets the multiprocess merging mode.
 You can choose between the following `live|ends`.

     **Default value:** :code:`end`

 .. note::
-    With the :code:`end` value, the merging of cross process data is made at the very end of the current instance.
+    With the :code:`end` value, the merging of cross-process data is made at the very end of the current instance.

 .. note::
-    With the :code:`live` value, the merging of cross process data is made after the processing of the maximal number of process.
+    With the :code:`live` value, the merging of cross-process data is made after the processing of the maximal number of processes.

     Which means that if you allow 5 processes, we will run 5 tests, merge, run 5 tests, merge and so on until the end.

 :code:`-p` | :code:`--processes`
 """"""""""""""""""""""""""""""""

     Set the number of simultaneous processes to use while using multiple processes.

     **Default value:** :code:`25`